Insper/rl/docs/classes/01_introduction/subject_rules.md

 1. Q-Learning and Sarsa algorithms
 1. How to use RL in different environments (non-deterministic, deterministic and competitive environments)
 1. Deep Q-Learning, Double Deep Q-Learning and Policy Optimization Algorithms
-1. Implementation of RL using TF-Agents

 ## Assignments

 The grade for this subject is calculated as follows:

 * Several **small implementations** will be performed.
-This average grade will make up 50% of the final grade for the subject.
+This average grade will make up 30% of the final grade for the subject.

 * There will be **two major projects**.
 The average grade of these projects will make up the other 50% of the final grade.

+* The remaining 20% will be calculated from **the final exam**.